Thought Leadership Strategy and Consulting

 One way to earn the label of “thought leader” is to be first to market.
 In the blogosphere, we have early movers like Chris Brogan and Mack Collier, for example.
 Each rightfully parlayed first-mover status into a reputation for insight and influence.
 Companies like Starbucks and Amazon are considered thought leaders because they’re category-creators.

 But what about those who aren’t first?
 Can they be considered as thought leaders?
-Our answer is yes.
-Here’s our approach to creating a thought leadership platform for a client.
+Our answer is yes, and as a thought leadership agency we’re here to help them achieve that status.
+Our approach to creating a B2B thought leadership strategy for our clients is founded on a few key pillars.

 It deals in ideas.
 The classic example is John F. Kennedy’s historic mission to put a man on the moon.
 It was a real goal, but also a metaphor for American idealism and ingenuity.